La Serena, Chile: Climate

 La Serena has a cool desert climate, similar to nearby places in that it is clearly seasonal – in summer there is an absence of precipitation, but with abundant morning cloudiness and drizzle. which dissipates around noon, giving way to clear skies and 22 C days.

 In winter, the temperatures descend to between 7 and 16 C. Being located in a coastal zone, the minimums and maximums are moderated by the maritime influence and the temperature of the cold Humboldt Current.
 Winter (specifically from May to August) is the rainy season, with a total rainfall of approximately 100 mm annually in a normal year, notable exceptions being the year 1997 which experienced a total rainfall in the city near 200 mm, 1880 with 366 mm and 1888 when as much as 417 mm fell including 239 mm in August.
 The driest year has been 1979 with only 4.5 mm, whilst recent years, as in central Chile and Zona Sur, have tended to be drier than the long-term mean.

 Political administration

 As a commune, La Serena is a third-level administrative division of Chile administered by a municipal council, headed by a mayor who is directly elected every four years.
-The 2012-2016 mayor is Roberto Jacob Jure (PRSD).
+Since October 2024, the city's interim mayor is Luis Henríquez.

 Within the electoral divisions of Chile, La Serena is represented in the Chamber of Deputies by Mario Bertolino (RN) and Marcelo Díaz (PS) as part of the 7th electoral district, (together with La Higuera, Vicuña, Paihuano and Andacollo).
 The commune is represented in the Senate by Sergio Gahona Salazar (UDI), Daniel Núñez Arancibia (PC) and Matías Walker Prieto (PDC) as part of the fourth senatorial constituency (Coquimbo Region).